Reodite/.github/profile/README.md

 Reodite
 </h1>
 <p align="center"><i>Your personal digital assistant for UBC -✦- One place to explore courses, untangle prerequisites, and plan your degree</i></p>

+<p align="center"><i>We provide additional tools such as an agent that can answer literally any question related to UBC, 3d campus navigation, schedule coordination with peers, and so much more!</i></p>